isteinbrook/w10-opt/README.md

 3. Next, scroll down to the bottom of this page, then select the option labeled "Choose how updates are delivered."

 4. Finally, turn off the toggle switch directly beneath the excerpt about "Updates from more than one place."
 They really buried this one deep, didn't they?

+### F. Disable focus assist
+1. Open Settings.

+2. Click on System.

+3. Click on Focus assist.

+4. Under "Focus assist," select one of the three options:

+Off — Disables the feature, and you'll see the notifications from apps and contacts.

+Priority only — The feature will only allow notifications depending on the settings you've configured on your priority list.

+Alarms only — Suppresses all notifications while focus assist is enabled, except for alarms.

 ## 2. Bloatware removal